DevonCash/corvallis-music-collective/app-modules/finance/README.md

-# Finance Module Proposal
+# Finance Module

 ## Overview

-The Finance module expands upon the existing Payments module to provide a comprehensive financial management system for the organization.
-This module enables tracking, managing, and reporting on all financial aspects of the organization, including payments, revenue, expenses, budgeting, and financial planning.
+The Finance module provides a comprehensive financial management system for the organization's internal operations.
+This module enables administrators and financial staff to track, manage, and report on all financial aspects of the organization, including revenue, expenses, budgeting, and financial planning.
 By centralizing financial operations, the system creates greater transparency, improves financial decision-making, and ensures sustainable resource management, all while aligning with the organization's non-profit mission and community-focused values.

-## Current Functionality (Payments Module)

-The existing Payments module includes:

-- **Payment Processing**: Handling payments through Stripe integration
-- **Product Management**: Defining products and their pricing
-- **Subscription Management**: Basic subscription handling
-- **Payment State Tracking**: Monitoring payment statuses
-- **Morphable Relationships**: Connecting payments to various entities (bookings, subscriptions, etc.)
+## Scope

+The Finance module focuses on back-office financial operations and management, while customer-facing payment processing and commerce features are handled by the Commerce module.
+This separation allows for specialized focus on organizational financial health and compliance while ensuring a seamless user experience for members and customers.

-## Enhanced Core Features
+## Core Features

 ### 1. Comprehensive Financial Tracking